Front cover of Culture 6 October 2002

 • Condiments: pepper, salt, mustard, herbs and spices

-• Soy products are allowed but, as they are toxic, I don't recommend them (see http://www.soyonlineservice.co.nz)
+• Soy products are allowed but, as many are toxic, I don't recommend them (see http://www.soyonlineservice.co.nz)

 I suggest that you print them out and keep them handy as an easy reference.